yjie2366/dtf-docs/docs/source/app.rst

 .. note::
 	The rank mentioned above refers to the rank of processe in ``MPI_COMM_WORLD`` communicator of each component if launched by different ``mpiexec``.
-	When MPMD launch mode is used, it refers to the rank of process in the sub-communicator splitted from ``MPI_COMM_WORLD`` by the Splitworld Wrapper, which has been introduced in :numref:`split_world`.
+	When MPMD launch mode is used, it refers to the rank of process in the sub-communicator splitted from ``MPI_COMM_WORLD`` by the Splitworld Wrapper, which has been introduced in :ref:`split_world`.

 * ``write_only``: this setting should be set into 1 if the coupled components only perform write access to this file.
 This setting is for ``file`` mode only.